bty123/BADPatch/README.md

 # BADPatch Black-box Adversarial Depth Patch on Monocular Depth Estimation
-BADPatch: Black-box Adversarial Depth Patch for Inducing Vehicle Vanishing on Monocular Depth Estimation
+This is the code implementation of our paper “BADPatch: Black-box Adversarial Depth Patch for Inducing Vehicle Vanishing on Monocular Depth Estimation.”

-The code will be updated continuously.
+# Environment preparation
+Create a new conda environment of Python 3.9 called BADPatch: